tjeerdluykx/GetClData_CP/README.md

 5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

-The final output of he run_analysis.R script is embeded tidydataset.txt.
+The final output of the run_analysis.R script is embeded in tidy1.txt file and the the tidy2.txt file.